2317891476/Kissat_CoRephase_CoReward/replication_instructions.md

 - Use the appropriate plot type (e.g., bar chart, line chart) to visualize the data.
 - Customize the plot as needed (e.g., add labels, titles, legends).
 - The `Origin` project file for this paper, `rephase.opju`, is provided.
-- The satisfiability of instances can refer to: https://satcompetition.github.io/2023/downloads/sc2023-detailed-results.zip

 ## Important Notes